pieroci/pieroci.github.io/content/posts/openapi-compiletime-net9.md

 Recently, the ApiOps approach (a GitOps methodology for APIs – see: https://learn.microsoft.com/en-gb/azure/architecture/example-scenario/devops/automated-api-deployments-apiops) has gained popularity.

-Only from NET 9 MS introduce a way to obtain the documentation also at compile time.
+Starting with .NET 9, Microsoft introduced a way to obtain documentation at compile time.

 ![openapi](/images/openapi_spec_release_evolution.png)